Killing of Clément Méric

 On 5 June 2013, a fight between far-left and far-right activists in Paris resulted in the death of 18-year-old left-winger Clément Méric ([klemɑ̃ meʁik]).
-Two right-wing skinheads, Esteban Morillo and Samuel Dufour, were indicted for his death.
+Two far-right skinheads, Esteban Morillo and Samuel Dufour, were indicted for his death.
 In September 2018, they were convicted of manslaughter and weapon supply respectively, and sentenced to 11 and 5 years in prison respectively.
 Morillo was freed on licence that November after an appeal, Dufour in January 2019, and a second trial began in December 2019.
 In June 2021, they were sentenced to 8 and 5 years respectively.

 The lengthy judicial process centred around contentious points: Méric's own responsibility in the violence, and whether or not the accused had brass knuckles, an illegal weapon regardless of context.

 Clément Méric

 Clément Méric was from Brest, Brittany.
-He was a student at Sciences Po in Paris.
+He was the youngest child in his family, and moved to Paris at age 17, to become a student at Sciences Po.
 Méric was known to the police as a member of a far-left group that actively sought out violent confrontation with the far-right.
 Méric was in remission for leukaemia at the time of his death.